johnkdata10/AWS-Relational-DB-Design-and-Implementation-Oracle-SQL/README-Project-Background-Description.md

 To maintain data on both surgical and non-surgical supplies, and their suppliers.
 To maintain data on ward requisitions.

-## 1. Provide a user’s requirements specification for the global views:
+## 1. Preview:
-Examine the following in detail and identify and compile a user specification for the Medical Director’s and the Charge Nurse’s views.
-Create one conceptual data model (EER) for both of the user views.
-State any assumptions necessary to support your design.
-Of course, to complete this exercise will require that you may make some assertions about the precise requirements of each user view.
-Any assumption should be documented along with the view.
+Based upon the following information/requirements, user specifications were compiled for the Medical Director’s and the Charge Nurse’s views.
+One conceptual data model (EER) was created for both of the user views.
+All assumptions are stated to ensure alignment with client needs and support my design.

 ### 1a.
 Medical Director:
 The Director is responsible for the overall management of the hospital and must maintain control over the use of resources (including staff, beds, and supplies) in the provision of cost-effective treatment for all patients.